KQ Velorum

 KQ Vel is a frequently-studied object that is often used as a magnetic standard star.
 The magnetic field of this star has a dipole strength of 7.5 kG, while displaying additional quadropole and octopole moments.
 It is inclined to the rotation axis by 16°.
-The mean longitudal field is almost constant, showing a strength of −2 kG.
+The mean longitudinal field is almost constant, showing a strength of −2 kG.
 The star is less than halfway through its main sequence lifespan, but is rotating very slowly with a period of around 2,800 days.
 It has three times the mass and 2.5 times the radius of the Sun, while radiating 105 times the Sun's luminosity.

 The mass function of the system indicates that the secondary must have more than two times the mass of the Sun, yet there is no sign of it in otherwise high-quality spectra.
 A main sequence stellar companion of this mass would have a spectral type earlier than A5V.
 This led to the suggestion that this companion must be a compact object, either a black hole, a neutron star, or a pair of white dwarfs.
 In 2018 the companion was detected in the near infrared using the Pioneer instrument at the VLIT observatory, showing an H-band magnitude difference of 1.8±0.03 at an angular separation of 18.72±0.02 mas.
 This corresponds to a projected linear separation of a little over 2 AU.

 X-ray observations with the Chandra X-ray Observatory in 2016 strongly suggested that the companion is a neutron star, which would make KQ Velorum the first known pair of strongly magnetic Ap star and neutron star that have been discovered.
-Radio emission has also been detected from the secondary object, raising the possibility that the secondary is actually itself a binary containing a magnetically-active star.
+Radio emission has also been detected from the secondary object, raising the possibility that the secondary is actually itself a binary containing a magnetically active star.